 The brand architecture follows a classic branded house strategy.
 Muji is the brand while its subset brands include the following:

 Muji retail store: This is Muji’s primary brand where it offers all its home products from socks to luggage bags to food items.
 This represents Muji’s original offering when it was first founded in 1980.
 Products are kept affordable and accessible to the mass consumer.
+As the Muji brand begin to mature in markets, it also started to offer customization services for example the embroidery and essential-oil-making services, and even interior design services.

-Café&Meal Muji: Café&Meal Muji is a cafeteria dining concept that aims to cook food as simply as possible to bring out the natural taste of fresh ingredients, amidst a relaxing and clean ambience.
+Café&Meal Muji: Café&Meal Muji is a cafeteria dining concept that aims to cook food as simply as possible to bring out the natural taste of fresh ingredients, amidst a relaxing and clean ambiance.
 The focus is on the quality of ingredients, as seen in the brand’s 16 Grain Rice, 100% raw sugar and fresh yuzu juice from Kitagawa-Mura.

 Muji Outdoor: As part of Muji’s sustainability efforts, it operates three campgrounds in Japan across Niigata, Gifu and Gunma, three scenic areas well known for outdoor recreation, occupying a total of approximately 230 hectares of forest.
 To help customers enjoy the outdoor experience that these campgrounds offer, Muji provides everything from boats, tents to fishing rods.
 Outdoor classes taught by the local communities including kayaking and making stone-fired pizza, and a Kids’ Summer Camp are also offered to educate consumers of the natural environment.